rohaldb/Summon/README.md

 # Summon

 Summon is a MacOS status bar application that lets you configure custom hotkeys that bring applications to attention.
-The behaviour mimics navigating via `⌘-tab`, with the added benefit that Summon will launch the application if it's closed.
+The behaviour mimics navigating via `⌘tab`, with the added benefit that Summon will launch the application if it's closed.

 <p align="center">
   <img width="85%" src="./assets/demo.gif">